Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-usage-instructions.md

 The title will be shown as a tab on the package details page.
 You can also duplicate an existing instruction by clicking on the instruction in the manage feed page and then clicking the _Duplicate_ button in the bottom left corner.

-Instructions are written using MarkDown syntax and support a sub-set of [variables](#package-installation-instruction-variables).
+Instructions are written using MarkDown syntax and support a subset of [variables](#package-installation-instruction-variables).

-### Hiding/Showing an Installation Instructions
+### Hiding/Showing an Installation Instruction

 Package installation instructions can be hidden from users.
 This is useful if you only want to use custom installation instructions instead of using the built-in instructions.